Andy-J-marshall/stanningley-bowls/README.md

 3. If entering a new league, make sure the `bowlsClubStats.py` script will still work e.g. different scoring methods, or different number of players in a team might cause issues
 4. Check the scripts still work for the new season.
 The Bowlsnet website or text reports may have changed which could cause the scripts to fail
-5. Consider whether to add league reports for any non-tracked leagues for the previous season e.g. Barkston Ash, AireWharfe Saturday.
+5. Consider whether to add league reports for any non-tracked leagues for the previous season i.e. the ones commented out in `scripts/bowlsnet/getDataFromBowlsnet.spec.ts`.
 This might make it easier in the future to track these leagues if a new player joins who has played in them

 ## Web application